top of page

 • LinkedIn

-How to Create Simple Summer Sash as a Scarf, Choker or Belt, with this Free Crochet Pattern
+Create Simple Summer Sash, with this Free Scarf, Choker or Belt Crochet Pattern

-Why make the Simple Summer Sash from this free crochet pattern?
+Why make the Simple Summer Sash from this Free Scarf, Choker and Belt Crochet Pattern?

 It's a great way to boost your accessory collection at little cost and fantastic for using up thread or yarn scraps leftover from other yarncraft or embroidery projects.